raphaelzenou/mongo-flask-project/README.md

 Price Tracker is an app where users can automatically add amazon links and store the price and characteristics of the items they like in a noSQL MongoDB Atlas database.

-The idea is to combine Python's Beautiful Soup web scraper with the Flask mini framework and Mongo DB (using PyMongo) in the Back End and a standard CSS framework in the Front End.
+The idea is to combine Python's Beautiful Soup web scraper with the Flask mini framework and Mongo DB (using PyMongo) in the Back End and a BootStrap CSS framework in the Front End.

 Hosting will be powered by Heroku connected with GitHub (not Heroku Git) for deployments.